Financial Peace University Week 5 Review

-I really enjoyed going through this series at my own pace.
-Each video provides a worksheet to help you follow along and take notes, and each session has a checklist so you can stay on track with the program.
+All content is web-based, with videos and downloadable worksheets to help you follow along and take notes.
+Each session has a checklist so you can stay on track with the program.

 But beware – because your financial situation sets you up as a prime target for hungry salespeople.